facebookresearch/faiss/INSTALL.md

 This installs the headers and libraries.

-Faiss is supported on x86_64 machines on Linux and Mac OS.
+Faiss is supported on x86_64 machines on Linux, Mac OS and Windows.
 It has been found to run on other platforms as well, see [other platforms](https://github.com/facebookresearch/faiss/wiki/Related-projects#bindings-to-other-languages-and-porting-to-other-platforms)

 Faiss requires a C++ compiler that understands:
 - the Intel intrinsics for SSE instructions,
-- the GCC intrinsic for the popcount instruction,
+- the GCC intrinsic for the popcount and a few other instruction,
-- basic OpenMP.
+- basic OpenMP (2.x).

 There are indications for specific configurations in the troubleshooting section of the wiki.